2021-11-11 at 8:46 am #67172

 Should you be waxing your chain?
 You make up your own mind.

 In writing this, I wanted to be as nice to as many people as possible.
 But, it is just not in me.

 Research on waxing can be found in the sites below and lots of other places.

 You can see on youtube all the advice and method you need on the OZ Cycle Channel.
 That is what I did.
 You can also subscribe to Velo News they publish research and Bicycling Australia have also published information on why Wax is good.

 Zero Friction Cycling (Australian site) has done massive amounts of testing and promotes the use of wax.
 ZFC is a world recognized authority.

-I will relate my experience, following that above advice; specifically I am using the Oz Cycles approach.
+I will relate my experience, following that above advice; specifically I am using the Oz Cycles approach(slightly modified, i don’t wipe chain, i drop it in cold water to set the wax, then remove the oversupply externally).
 I am moving all my bikes to wax as the benefits have been proven by others and I have observed the benefits first hand.
 It is especially nice on the indoor trainer (cleaner) and the trail riding bike that sees water and mud.
 I hate dirty bikes.
 However, I am still collecting information.

 This will be about my road bike primarily.